jjray84/Dynamic-Scheduler/pseudocode.md

 ## CTRL Panel
-Add New Employee: ON mouse click, OPEN a form to enter attributes. <br>
+Add New Employee button: ON mouse click, OPEN a form to enter attributes. <br>
+* ON Submit button click, create object then add object into Employee list array of objects. (push?) <br>
-* Save btn: ON mouse click, SET page data to local storage <br>
+* Save btn: ON mouse click, SAVE ALL employee data to local storage (saves the list of employees in local storage) <br>
-* ON Submit, PUSH New Employee into array of employee objects <br>
-Set MAX Hours: ENTER Max hours for interval, SAVE to storage
+* Remove employee button
+* *(same form/element?)
+**** potentially add a new day available for a singular employee.